 - Take time to listen to children, when the child needs to talk and share item. - Be able to take the child to an area of the school that is familiar yet not a classroom, removing the expectation of working and behaviour.
-E.g. Busy Bee Hive or Infinity room. - There are staff assigned to these rooms and children know who they are to be able to talk to them if they would prefer. - Establish and maintain an environment where children feel secure, are encouraged to talk, and are listened to. - Ensure children know that there are adults in the school whom they can approach if they are worried. - Ensure high quality training is given to all staff - Ensure vulnerable children are effectively supported such as providing a safe space where LGBTQ+ children can speak out or share their concerns - Include opportunities in the PSHE curriculum for children to develop the skills they need to recognise and stay safe from abuse. - We will follow the procedures set out by the Gloucestershire Safeguarding Children's Partnership and take account of guidance issued by the Department for Education to:
+E.g. Busy Bee Hive or Infinity room.

-- Ensure we have a Designated Safeguarding Lead and Deputy, for child protection/safeguarding, who has received appropriate training and support for this role. - Ensure we have a nominated governor responsible for Safeguarding. - Ensure every member of staff (including temporary and supply staff and volunteers) and governing board knows the name of the Designated Safeguarding Lead responsible for child protection and their role. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the designated senior person responsible for child protection. - Ensure that parents have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations in the school prospectus. - Notify the relevant social worker if there is an unexplained absence of more than two days of a pupil who has a Child Protection Plan.
-Develop effective links with relevant agencies and co-operate, as required, with their enquiries regarding child protection matters including attendance at child protection conferences and core groups. - Ensure the school has robust attendance procedures such as first response phone calls to parents/carers if a pupil is absent but no reason has been provided, signing out procedures should pupils need to leave school early that detail the time and reason they leave and ensuring class registers are kept up to date. - Keep written records of concerns about children, even where there is no need to refer the matter immediately. - Annex A: Child Protection Record of Concern, - Annex B: Child Protection Concerns Record - Ensure all records are kept securely and separate from the main pupil file and in locked locations to maintain confidentiality - Develop and then follow procedures where an allegation is made against a member of staff or volunteer. - Ensure safer recruitment practices are always followed. - 3 Roles and Responsibilities - 3.1 Designated Safeguarding Lead (DSL)
+- There are staff assigned to these rooms and children know who they are to be able to talk to them if they would prefer. - Establish and maintain an environment where children feel secure, are encouraged to talk, and are listened to. - Ensure children know that there are adults in the school whom they can approach if they are worried. - Ensure high quality training is given to all staff - Include opportunities in the PSHE curriculum for children to develop the skills they need to recognise and stay safe from abuse. - We will follow the procedures set out by the Gloucestershire Safeguarding Children Board and take account of guidance issued by the Department for Education to: - Ensure we have a Designated Safeguarding Lead and Deputy, for child protection/safeguarding, who has received appropriate training and support for this role. - Ensure we have a nominated governor responsible for Safeguarding. - Ensure every member of staff (including temporary and supply staff and volunteers) and governing board knows the name of the Designated Safeguarding Lead responsible for child protection and their role. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the designated senior person responsible for child protection. - Ensure that parents have an understanding of the responsibility placed on the school and staff for child protection by setting out its obligations in the school prospectus. - Notify the relevant social worker if there is an unexplained absence of more than two days of a pupil who has a Child Protection Plan.
+Develop effective links with relevant agencies and co-operate, as required, with their enquiries regarding child protection matters including attendance at child protection conferences and core groups. - Ensure the school has robust attendance procedures such as first response phone calls to parents/carers if a pupil is absent but no reason has been provided, signing out procedures should pupils need to leave school early that detail the time and reason they leave and ensuring class registers are kept up to date. - Keep written records of concerns about children, even where there is no need to refer the matter immediately.
+Annex A: Child Protection Record of Concern, Annex B: Child Protection Concerns Record - Ensure all records are kept securely and separate from the main pupil file and in locked locations to maintain confidentiality - Develop and then follow procedures where an allegation is made against a member of staff or volunteer. - Ensure safer recruitment practices are always followed.